Impact of Cyber Crime and Security on Social Media

 We can minimize the threat of cyber attack or cyber crime by getting a little aware and conscious while using social media platforms.
 It is possible to ensure the security of your personal data of those social media platforms with a very minimal effort.
 Do not share your password with any of your friends or colleagues or even on any online form.
 It is also suggested avoiding share information about your debit or credit card over these social media networks in order to avoid credit/debit card fraud, as well.

 Dave, navigating the cantankerous quagmire one calls life with startling persistence, offers his experience and love for general news to all interested people of our galaxy.
 Writing about the flows of life at The Daily Flows, watching the Cubs piss away another season and randomly dialing telemarketing companies is among his favorite things.
-Twitter stalk all of his travails and even drop ...
+Twitter stalk all of his travails, including his ...

 Social Media Today